DataDog/documentation/content/en/tracing/serverless_functions/enable_aws_xray.md

 {{% /tab %}}
 {{% tab "Go, Ruby, Java, .NET" %}}

-For all other runtimes, consult the X-Ray SDK docs:
+For all other runtimes, see the X-Ray SDK docs:

 - [X-Ray SDK for Go][1]
 - [X-Ray SDK for Ruby][2]